davidxhk/pova/README.md

 ### Fixtures

-- **Definition**: Fixtures are objects with a unique `name` and a value, e.g., form control elements such as `HTMLInputElement` or custom data sources.
+- **Definition**: Fixtures can be any object from form control elements like `HTMLInputElement` to custom data sources.

 - **Purpose**: Fixtures enable plugins to dynamically access multiple data sources in one place during validation.